Donald D. Hoffman: Multimodal user interface (MUI) theory

 MUI theory states that "perceptual experiences do not match or approximate properties of the objective world, but instead provide a simplified, species-specific, user interface to that world."
-Hoffman argues that conscious beings have not evolved to perceive the world as it actually is but have evolved to perceive the world in a way that maximizes "fitness payoffs".
-Hoffman uses the metaphor of a computer desktop and icons - the icons of a computer desktop provide a functional interface so that the user does not have to deal with the underlying programming and electronics in order to use the computer efficiently.
-Similarly, objects that we perceive in time and space are metaphorical icons that act as our interface to the world and enable us to function as efficiently as possible without having to deal with the overwhelming amount of data underlying reality.
+Hoffman argues that conscious beings have not evolved to perceive the world as it actually is, but have evolved to perceive the world in a way that maximizes "fitness payoffs".
+Hoffman uses the metaphor of a computer's desktop environment and its icons – the icons of a computer desktop provide a functional interface so that the user does not have to deal with the underlying programming and electronics in order to use the computer efficiently.
+Similarly, objects that human beings perceive in time and space are metaphorical icons that act as their interface to the world and enable them to function as efficiently as possible without having to deal with the overwhelming amount of data underlying reality.

-This theory implies epiphysicalism, i.e., physical objects, such as quarks and brains and stars are constructed by conscious agents but such physical objects have no causal power.
+This theory implies epiphysicalism; i.e., physical objects, such as quarks and brains and stars, are constructed by conscious agents but such physical objects have no causal power.